Book Tour and Activities on the Go!

 The scuba diving service offering course provides gears like scuba regulator and tank, mask, snorkel, fins, Dive watch, dive light, scuba gear bags and dive knife.
 All these equipments will be provided under the fees.

 It varies according to the scuba diving instructor or the school through which you are taking your scuba diving lessons.
 There are several certified schools and diving coaches who conduct scuba diving for tourism purposes.
 On an average a 2 day 4 diving package may cost you around Rs.
 10,500.
+Some travel operator which includes these activities in Andaman package at a good price.

 Almost all the noted and certified diving centres take credit and debit cards.
 If you have problem with them, then cash is always an open option.